 Your WGS’s nails should also be clipped every 6 to 7 weeks.
 The same can be said of its ears which you need to inspect every week for any sign of inflammation.
 Brushing its teeth every day is ideal, although twice a week is enough.

 One of the things that detractors say about the White GSD is that it is more prone to a number of health problems than their dark-coated brethren.
 It’s not entirely true.
 However, being a large dog, it is especially susceptible to diseases that are common to large canines.
-These include hip and elbow dysplasia, bloat, allergies, eye diseases, conditions of the spine, heart diseases, and even cancer.
+These include elbow and hip dysplasia, bloat, allergies, eye diseases, conditions of the spine, heart diseases, and even cancer.

 The good news is that your knowledge of a White German Shepherd’s risk for certain conditions can help spur you to action.
 For example, many of these diseases can somehow be alleviated by a simple tinkering with its diet.
 Hip and elbow dysplasia can respond well to a diet rich in glucosamine and chondroitin while a diet that contains novel and easily digestible proteins should help address allergies.
 Diets rich in omega-3 fatty acids and antioxidants can also help reduce the risk of heart diseases, spinal conditions, allergies, and perhaps even cancer.